dymensionxyz/eibc-client/README.md

 # Order-Client

 Order-Client is a bot designed to continuously scan for eIBC demand orders and fulfill them.
-It operates by periodically searching through the Cosmos client and subscribing to eIBC events.

 ## Features

+- **Account Setup**: The bot is configured with a Dymension account that can be found in the local keyring.
+The account is used to fulfill demand orders.

+- **Order Refresh**: The bot periodically refreshes its demand order list to ensure it has the most up-to-date information.
+Apart from refreshing the order list, the bot also checks for new orders by subscribing to eIBC events.

-- **Order Fulfillment**: The bot is constantly on the lookout for eIBC demand orders.
-Once an order is detected, the bot fulfills it.
+- **Order Fulfillment**: The bot fulfills unfulfilled pending demand orders it finds on the hub.

-- **Balance Checks**: The bot periodically checks its balances for the denominations it needs to fulfill orders.
-If it lacks funds for a particular denomination, it will alert the development team via Slack and skip fulfilling orders for that denomination until its account is topped up.
+- **Balance Checks**: Every time the bot attempts to fulfill orders it will first check its balances for the denominations it needs to fulfill them.
+If it lacks funds for a particular denomination as specified in the order price, it will send an alert by posting a message on Slack, and will skip trying to fulfill that order until its account is topped up.

 - **Gas Payment**: The bot uses DYM coins to pay for gas.
-If it runs out of DYM coins, it will alert the development team via Slack and pause all order fulfillments until it is topped up.
+If it runs out of DYM coins, it will send an alert by posting a message on Slack, and will pause all order fulfillments until it is topped up.

 - **Order Cleanup**: The bot periodically checks and flushes fulfilled demand orders.